ohscar/rmalloc/doc/paper/jeff.rst

 ``handle_t`` is an opaque type.
 To get the actual memory pointed to at by the handle, call `lock()` to obtain a regular pointer to memory.
 During the time a block pointed out by a handle is locked, the compact operation is not allowed to move it.
 If it could be moved, the pointer obtained by the client code would no longer be valid.
 This also puts certain limitations on the compactor, since it needs to deal with possibly locked blocks.
-This forces client code needs to be adapted to this allocator, such that memory is always appropriately locked/unlocked as needd.
+Client code needs to be adapted to this allocator, such that memory is always appropriately locked/unlocked as needed.
 The compacting operation is discussed in more detail in section :ref:`rmcompact`.

 Implementation